Abderrahman-byte/network-lib/README.md

 This library uses cmake as the build system.

-- The make the build and compile run the command :
+- The make the build and compile run the commands :

 ```bash
 mkdir ./build # if it doesn't exist